Skip to main content

 Are California probate fees negotiable?

-Statutory fees under Probate Code 10810 are set by law, but attorneys can agree to accept less.
-Executors can waive their fee entirely.
+Ordinary California probate fees under Probate Code 10800 and 10810 are set by statute, but attorneys can agree to accept less and executors can waive their fee entirely.
 Always discuss fees before hiring an attorney.

 Why are California probate fees based on gross value?

-California law uses gross estate value (Probate Code 10810) because it is easier to calculate and applies a consistent standard.
+California law uses gross estate value under both Probate Code 10800 and 10810 because the statutes define the fee base without subtracting mortgages and other encumbrances.
 This can result in high fees for estates with significant debt.

 Can the executor and attorney be the same person?